yorktronic/yorktronic.github.io/_posts/2016-7-12-turi-data-science-summit-notes.md

 **CEO Turi, Amazon Professor of Machine Learning, University of Washington**

 * <a href="https://twitter.com/guestrin?lang=en" target="_blank">@guestrin</a>
-* Last year, Netflix spent $600 million on their AI team
 * In 5 years, every application is going to be intelligent (will utilize some form of machine learning)

 ## Decision Trees Utilizing Node Decisions as non-linear Features for other models ##